 After studying cases currently pending before the Court with these lesson plans, students will make predictions about how each of the nine Justices will vote.
 Based on the individual student predictions, each class will submit a set of group predictions for each case.
-All predictions will be due by March, 31, 2012.

 The Harlan Institute has selected cases of interest for students that are currently pending before the United States Supreme Cour, and created lesson plans for each case.

 Each plan will provide a plain English explanation of the parties involved, the question presented, the background of the case, the opinion of the lower court, and the competing arguments of the Petitioner and the Respondent.
 Following this background information, the lesson plan will discuss all relevant constitutional provisions, statutes, precedents, and other relevant information needed to understand the case pending before the Supreme Court.

 Predictions and Points

 For each case, your class will predict how each of the nine Justices of the Supreme Court will vote.
 A Justice can either vote to AFFIRM, REVERSE the lower court, or RECUSE from the case and not cast a vote.
 For each correct guess, you will receive 10 points.If your class correctly guesses the votes all nine Justices, you will receive a 10-point bonus, for a perfect score of 100 points.